Financial-Times/next-syndication-api/doc/SYNDICATION.md

     - When save, unsave, and download event is triggered, the event is
         - Written into the PostgresDB
         - Published to Spoor
-        - For download event that requires contributor payment, an email syndication@ft.com with content, user and contract data
+        - For download event that requires contributor payment, an email is sent to syndication@ft.com containing content, user and contract data.

 The sync tasks are defined [here](https://github.com/Financial-Times/next-syndication-api/tree/master/worker/sync)